Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Complete Implementation Details

 \subsection{Implementation details on our diagnosis}

-In this section, we provide comprehensive details of experimental setup and implementation details of our diagnosis for Zero-Shot Compositional Action Recognition (ZS-CAR) in Section 3 in the main paper.
-All notations used in this supplementary document are consistent with those defined in the main paper.
-As mentioned in the main paper, we adopt the state-of-the-arts model, C2C~\cite{li2024c2c} which uses a conditional learning approach, as the existing ZS-CAR baseline for diagnosis.
+In this section, we provide comprehensive details of experimental setup and implementation details of our diagnosis for ZS-CAR in Section 3 in the main paper.
+All notations used in this appendix are consistent with those defined in the main paper.
+As mentioned in the main paper, we adopt the state-of-the-art model, C2C~\cite{li2024c2c}, as the existing ZS-CAR baseline for diagnosis.

-\paragraph{Details about our diagnosis in \figref{diagnosis_shortcut} (a).} In \figref{diagnosis_shortcut} (a) in the main paper, we empirically demonstrate the asymmetric learning difficulty between verbs and objects.
-We train a randomly initialized ViT~\cite{dosovitskiy202vit} with joint spatio-temporal attention on our selected subset of the Sth-com~\cite{li2024c2c} dataset.
-We aim to select a subset that maximizes the number of samples while maintaining a sufficient number of distinct labels.
+\topic{Details about our diagnosis in Figure 2 (a).} In Figure 2 (a) in the main paper, we empirically demonstrate the asymmetric learning difficulty between verbs and objects.
+We train a randomly initialized ViT~\cite{dosovitskiy202vit} with joint Spatio-Temporal (ST) attention on our selected subset of the Sth-com~\cite{li2024c2c} dataset.
+We aim to select a dense subset that eliminates sparsity by ensuring samples exist for every pair, maximizing the number of samples while maintaining a sufficient number of distinct labels.
 As a result, the selected subset is composed of 10 verb classes: `Moving sth and sth away from each other', `Moving sth and sth closer to each other', `Moving sth away from sth', `Moving sth closer to sth', `Moving sth down', `Moving sth up', `Pushing sth from left to right', `Pushing sth from right to left', `Pushing sth so that it falls off the table', and `Pushing sth so that it slightly moves'; and 10 object classes: `Ball', `Battery', `Book', `Bottle', `Coin', `Glass', `Knife', `Paper', `Remote', and `Spoon'.
 We construct the training set consisting of 2,555 samples from the original Sth-Com~\cite{li2024c2c} training and validation samples, while the validation set comprises 260 samples from the original Sth-Com~\cite{li2024c2c} test set.
 For training, we employ a multi-task learning approach using separate linear classifiers for verbs and objects, taking the ViT's CLS token as input.
-In the main paper, we show that objects are easier to learn than verbs by monitoring the learning curves of a randomly initialized ViT.
-Furthermore, we substantiate in \secref{diagnosis_object_shortcuts} demonstrating that this asymmetric learning difficulty leads the model to exploit object-driven shortcuts in compositional video understanding.